alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 $CTA

 Also check the import rules of the country that you’re exporting to, which may be less or more strict than in the UK.
-You can get [help with overseas customs rules].
+You can get [help with overseas customs rules](/answer/choosing-export-market-ukti.html).

 $CTA